mbrandt00/rockies_assessment/README.md

 This is a basic pitch tracking app to assess pitch counts, strike percentages, release speed etc of various pitchers on the Colorado Rockies.

 ## Run Instructions
+This should take no longer to get a fully functional app with 10% of the data loaded in.
+To get 100% of the data, I estimate ~30 minutes.
  - Clone down the repository
+ - Ensure that docker is running locally
  - Run `docker-compose run web bash`
  - In bash run `rails db:{create,migrate} pitches` (**this step will take a long time.** The console output will print out what percent of the CSV has been parsed in.
 Feel free to terminate early.)
  - Exit the bash session